Blendify/blender-manual/blender_docs/manual/render/freestyle/introduction.rst

 ===============

 - Activate FreeStyle by :menuselection:`Properties Editor --> Render tab --> FreeStyle` panel's checkbox.
-- FreeStyle settings are located in the new *Render Layers* tab.
+- FreeStyle settings are located in the new *View Layers* tab.
-- One render layer can only have one view map.
+- One view layer can only have one view map.
 A view map holds the edge detection settings (Crease Angle, Culling toggle, Face Smoothness toggle, Material Boundaries toggle, Sphere Radius and Kr Derivative Epsilon advanced options).
 - A view map can have multiple line sets.